Catching Up With Angel Radcliffe

 “I overcome those periods by the positive feedback from my clients, knowing this isn’t the end and also taking time to give back to the community when business is slow.”

-Great!
-I have a question about your management style.
+Let’s move on to one of your favorite topics – finance.
 What has enabled you to increase and manage your cash flow?

 “The fact that I spent 10 years in corporate America in financial reporting as well as having a degree in finance is a major plus in managing my cash flow.
 This is something that comes easy to me which may not for other entrepreneurs.
 One thing I can share about cash flow: You want to steadily increase cash flow, and when cash flow increases, you don’t necessarily increase your expenses.”

-“I consider myself very unusually.
+“I consider myself very unusual.
 I do things outside the norm and try to prove others wrong most of the time.”

 Awesome answer!
 Here’s an interesting one: what have you accomplished, created, or built that brings you a significant amount of joy?